rabbitholeanalytics/docs/src/pages/smart-contracts/setting-up-local-environment.md

 };
 ```

-Finally, you need to add three buttons for the contract calls inside the `render` method:
+Finally, you need to add three buttons for the contract calls inside the `return` method on the bottom of the file:

 ```js
 <Box mt={[5, '60px']}>